CRUDEM/bahmni-distro-hsc/README.md

 ### Version 1.8.2
 * Fixed BOM lines in Odoo that caused products not to load
+* Reverted Examen physique form to original UUID and ID

 ### Version 1.8.1
 * Updated drugs in the EMR